-The third party GeoJSON-LD context is included alongside the IIIF Presentation API 3.0 context.
-This supplies the vocabulary terms for the GeoJSON-LD Annotation bodies since the IIIF Presentation API 3 context does not describe those terms.
+The third party GeoJSON-LD context is included alongside the IIIF Presentation 3 context.
+This supplies the vocabulary terms for the GeoJSON-LD Annotation bodies since the IIIF Presentation 3 context does not describe those terms.
 The field

-@contextcan be an array, and when it is the Presentation API 3 context must be the last item in the array.
+@context can be an array, and when it is the IIIF Presentation API 3.0 context must be the last item in the array.

 Applications that strictly follow Linked Data practices will find that nested GeoJSON coordinate arrays are incompatible with the processing model of JSON-LD 1.0.
 The JSON-LD 1.1 processing model does not have this restriction.
 Be aware if you plan to serialize JSON-LD into other semantic data formats or markup languages such as RDF.

 - [Geolocate Manifest to a Point][TBD]